 When the benzyl group is used as a protecting group, the method of deprotection is catalytic reduction.
 The benzyl group is removed by reacting a mixture of hydrogen and palladium on carbon (Pd/C).

 Benzyl groups have the advantage that the protecting group is difficult to remove under a variety of conditions, including acidic and basic.
 Deprotection of benzyl groups is difficult to achieve without catalytic reduction.
 On the other hand, the only option for deprotection is catalytic hydrogenation, and the lack of options for deprotection is a disadvantage.

 Reduction of Nitro Groups and Imines to Obtain Amines

-In the reduction of functional groups, catalytic reduction is also used for nitro groups and imines.
+In the reduction of functional groups, a catalytic reduction is also used for nitro groups and imines.
 In particular, catalytic hydrogenation is frequently used to reduce nitro groups to yield amines.

 When reducing nitro groups and imines, a highly useful synthetic reaction is catalytic hydrogenation.

 Halogens bonded to the benzene ring are also reduced by catalytic reduction.
 Among the halogens, the fluorine atom (F) is not affected by the use of palladium on carbon.
 However, chlorine (Cl), bromine (Br), and iodine (I) atoms can be dehalogenated.